YourNightmar3/RedditAntiProductKeyBot/README.md

 # Licensing
 Honestly i've never done this before so tell me if this is incorrect but i'm releasing this under the [MIT License](https://choosealicense.com/licenses/mit/).

 The point of this upload is for others to learn from my code.
 You can use my code to create your own Reddit bot, but if you don't want to do that, you're also allowed to host this bot on your own Reddit bot account.
-Just make sure to remove my username from the comments the bot posts in CommentHandler.PostReply
+Just make sure to remove my username from the comments the bot posts in CommentHandler.PostReply, because i'd rather not get into more trouble with subreddit moderators, but make sure to keep copyright and licencing in place where needed :).

 # Disclaimer
 - I am in no way responsible for what you use this code for.
 I published it for learning purposes.
 Yes i do realize it can easily be rewritten to have bad intentions.